luci/recipes-py/README.md

 The `RunSteps` function is expected to take a single argument `api` (we'll get to that in more detail later), and run a series of steps by calling api functions.
 All of these functions will eventually make calls to `api.step()`, which is the only way to actually get anything done on the machine.
+Using python libraries with OS side-effects is prohibited to enable testing.

 For these examples we will work out of the [tools/build](https://chromium.googlesource.com/chromium/tools/build/)